How many times do you find yourself (and others) staring at your phone?

 If all of this talk about settings, modes, widgets and apps makes your head spin—my final suggestion is to periodically unplug.
 Turn the phone off, leave it in your bag, or place it in another room.
 You can attend to your digital communication when you're done creating and connecting offline.

-What are your tips for smartphone productivity?
-Leave a comment below!
+What are your smartphone tips?
+Comment below!